-Where an advance ruling is issued to a person, it will be binding upon the person and the DGIR subject to the conditions mentioned in paragraphs 4 and 13 of these guidelines.
-In the circumstance where any provision of the Act that is the subject of an advance ruling is repealed or amended, then the advance ruling ceases to apply.
-This is so if the repeal or amendment of that provision of the Act is such that it alters the way in which the tax law applies.
-The cessation of the advance ruling is from the date the repeal or amendment is effective.
+Where an advance ruling has been issued to a person, it will be binding upon the person and the DGIR subject to the conditions mentioned in paragraphs 4 and 13 of these guidelines.
+In the circumstance where any provision of the ITA that is applicable to an advance ruling is repealed or amended, then the advance ruling ceases to apply.
+This may happen if the repeal or amendment of that provision in the ITA is such that it alters the way in which the tax law applies.
+The cessation of the application of an advance ruling is from the date the repeal or amendment of the provision takes effect.